 Philosophical examination of the nature of mentality, including topics such as the relationship between mind and body, the nature of consciousness, personal identity, free will, animal minds, and artificial intelligence.
-Three semester hours.
+(General Education - Humanities or Literature) Three semester hours.

 PHIL 312.ASIAN PHILOSOPHY